Zinc-30/notes/interesting recent papers.md

   - `code` <https://github.com/mast-group/eqnet>

 ----
+#### ["ReinforceWalk: Learning to Walk in Graph with Monte Carlo Tree Search"](https://arxiv.org/abs/1802.04394) Shen, Chen, Huang, Guo, Gao
+  `knowledge graph completion` `expert iteration`
+>	"MINERVA uses policy gradient method to explore paths in knowledge graphs during training and test.
+Our proposed model further exploits state transition information by integrating with the MCTS algorithm.
+Empirically, our proposed algorithm outperforms both MINERVA in the knowledge base completion benchmark."
+>	"This work shares a similar spirit with AlphaZero in that it also uses MCTS and policy network to iteratively improve each other.
+However, the method in AlphaZero improves the policy network from the MCTS probabilities of move, while this method improves the policy from the trajectories generated by MCTS.
+Note that the MCTS probabilities of move in AlphaZero is constructed from the visit counts of all the edges connected to the MCTS root node, meaning that it only uses information near the root node to improve the policy network.
+While this work improves the policy network by learning from the trajectories generated by MCTS.
+Therefore, the information over the entire MCTS search tree is used."

 #### ["Go for a Walk and Arrive at the Answer: Reasoning Over Paths in Knowledge Bases using Reinforcement Learning"](https://arxiv.org/abs/1711.05851) Das, Dhuliawala, Zaheer, Vilnis, Durugkar, Krishnamurthy, Smola, McCallum
   `question answering over knowledge bases` `MINERVA`
 >	"RL agent which answers queries in a knowledge graph of entities and relations.
 Starting from an entity node, MINERVA learns to navigate the graph conditioned on the input query till it reaches the answer entity."